Rodriguez homers, Mariners beat Athletics 8-6 - WHIZ News

 Crawford was one of the three Mariners who appealed their suspensions from Major League Baseball, along with outfielders Jesse Winker (seven games) and Rodriguez (two games).
 Crawford had his reduced from five games to four.
 Decisions haven’t been announced for Winker and Rodriguez.

 “Certainly, unfortunate for us.
-Everybody knows what he does leading off and playing shortstop,” Servais said pregame.
+Everybody knows what he does leading off and playing shortstop,” Servais said.
 “But we will abide by the rules and the rulings that are out there.”

 ALL STAR VOTING